Streaming anomaly detection

 from streamad.model import SpotDetector

-= CustomDS("../../data/streamad/uniDS.csv")
+ds = CustomDS("../../data/streamad/uniDS.csv")

-ds = StreamGenerator(ds.data)
+stream = StreamGenerator(ds.data)

-stream = SpotDetector()
+model = SpotDetector()

-= []
+scores = []

 for x in stream.iter_item():

-= model.fit_score(x)
+score = model.fit_score(x)

-score if score:
+if score:

-= ds.data, ds.label, ds.date, ds.features data, label, date, features
+data, label, date, features = ds.data, ds.label, ds.date, ds.features

 Half-Space Trees